w3f/Grants-Program/applications/Starry_Network.md

 - Simplify the usage process and make NFT more friendly to newcomers.
 - Implementing cross-chain transmission NFT.
 - Lead the community to hold online exhibitions and comment on good NFT works, using tokens to promote these beneficial behaviors.

+## Additional Information :heavy_plus_sign:

+- What is the difference between SubNFT and Erc-721?

+subNFT is also erc-721 token.